River tern: Ecology

 Catching a fish on the wing.

 The river tern is typically a lowland riverine freshwater species, mainly occurring from 0–600 m altitude, but exceptionally has been recorded at 2,706 m altitude in the Upper Indus valley in the western Himalaya.
 It also uses freshwater reservoirs extensively, which has allowed for local increases in population in some areas against the general trend of declines.

 Its reluctance to use or cross the sea is shown by the absence of any records from Sri Lanka, despite it being widespread in Kerala and Tamil Nadu in southernmost India.

 This species breeds from March to May in colonies in less accessible areas such as sandbanks in rivers.
 It nests in a ground scrape, often on bare rock or sand, and lays three greenish-grey to buff eggs, which are blotched and streaked with brown.

 As with other Sterna terns, the river tern feeds by plunge-diving for fish, crustaceans, tadpoles and aquatic insects in rivers, lakes, and tanks.
 Its numbers are decreasing due to commercial development of rivers, human disturbance, and pollution of their habitat.
-It is particularly endangered in the east of its range in far south of China, where only one breeding site remains, and in Cambodia, Laos and Thailand.
+It is particularly endangered in the east of its range in the far south of China, where only one breeding site remains, and in Cambodia, Laos and Thailand.

 It has been recorded as a vagrant in Afghanistan and Iran.